-Configure an HSM for use with debusine
+Configure an HSM for use with Debusine

 After setting up a signing worker, you may want to attach a hardware security module (HSM) to provide additional protection for some keys.
 Debusine supports any HSM that you can interact with using PKCS #11, but we have currently only tested it with YubiHSM 2 devices.
 The remainder of this document describes how to set up a YubiHSM 2 for use with Debusine; it may be possible to adapt the same ideas for other devices.